rolspace/blazor-football-scoreboard/tests/Football.Api.UnitTests/README.md

-# Football.Api Unit Tests
+# Blazor Football Scoreboard Football.Api Unit Tests

+This test project executes the unit tests for the Football.Api web application project.

+## Requirements

+- .NET 6+ SDK

-## Run the tests
+## How to run the tests

+### Running the tests

-1. Set the current working directory in your terminal of choice to the root of the project, where the `Football.Api.UnitTests.csproj` file is located.
+1. Set the current working directory in your terminal of choice to the [root of the unit test project](/tests/Football.Api.UnitTests/).

 2. Run the tests with the `dotnet test` command.

-## Run the tests with coverage
+### Running the tests with coverage

-1. Install the dotCover global tool, `dotnet tool install JetBrains.dotCover.GlobalTool -g`
+1. Install the dotnet coverage tool globally with the command, `dotnet tool install --global dotnet-coverage`.

+2. Install the dotnet report generator tool globally with the command, `dotnet tool install dotnet-reportgenerator-globaltool`.

-2. Set the current working directory in your terminal of choice to the root of the project, where the `Football.Api.UnitTests.csproj` file is located.
+3. Set the current working directory in your terminal of choice to the [root of the unit test project](/tests/Football.Api.UnitTests/).

-3. Run the tests with the `dotnet dotcover test --dcReportType=HTML --dcFilters="-:MySqlConnector"` command.

-4. The coverage report can be viewed by opening the `dotCover.Output.html` file in a browser window.
+4. Run the tests with the command, `dotnet-coverage collect 'dotnet test --no-restore' -f cobertura  -o 'coverage.xml'`.
+It is possible to change the report output by [changing the `-f` and `-o` parameters from the collect command](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-coverage#dotnet-coverage-collect).

+5. Generate the coverage report using the reportgenerator tool with the command, `reportgenerator "-reports:coverage.xml" "-reporttypes:Html" "-targetdir:./coveragereport" "-assemblyfilters:+Football.*;-Football.*Tests";`.
+The HTML coverage report will be found in the `coveragereport` folder at the [root of the unit test project](/tests/Football.Api.UnitTests/), open the `index.html` file on your browser of choice to view the results.